Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Theory and Results

 Here, $P^{\rm N}_m$ denotes the noise power in mode $m$.
 The first term on the RHS in Eq.~\ref{Eq:Nampgrowth} corresponds to linear optical gain and each term in the second term corresponds to a transfer of power from a particular signal mode $n$ to noise in mode $m$ due to the thermo-optical scattering.
-We have ignored the self-coupling term\cite{Hansen2013theoretical} (corresponding to $G_{mmmm}$) since it is not responsible for intermodal power transfer.
+We have ignored the self-coupling term\cite{Hansen2013theoretical} (corresponding to $G_{mmmm}$) since the grating formed by interference of mode $m$ with itself at a Stokes shifted frequency has a grating period ($2\pi/(q_{mm} \approx 0)$) much larger than the length of the fiber.
 For each mode pair $(m,n)$, we have defined a thermo-optical coupling coefficient $\chi_{mn}(\Omega)$, which is equal to $-2$ times the imaginary part of $G_{mnnm}$ multiplied with $\chi_0$.
 Eq.~\ref{Eq:NPgrowth} can be solved analytically, resulting in exponential growth in noise power in each mode $m$:

 $P^{\rm N}_m(0,\Omega)$ represents noise power in mode $m$ at the input end of the fiber. $P^{\rm N}_m(L,\Omega)$ is the noise power at the output upon exponential growth both due to the linear gain $g$ and the TMI gain which depends on signal power distribution: